Mohib1992/test/README.md

 test
 ====

-this is testing of gi commands
+this is testing of git commands